pragma-org/board/proposals/PIP001-Voting.md

 a vote is required.
 The vote shall be held in private.
 The vote will pass when every voting maintainer committee member is in favor.

-The vote should be open for 72h.
+The vote should be open for 72 hours.

-After a succcessful vote, the board needs to be informed.
-Before officially inviting the person to the maintainer committee, 48h must pass.
+After a successful vote, the board needs to be informed.
+Before officially inviting the person to the maintainer committee, 48 hours must pass.

 ### Board votes

 All decisions made by the board must be voted on.
-Majority approval is used, at least three board members must vote +1.
+Majority approval is used; at least three board members must vote +1.

 ## Comments